CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

-When handling requests from Asana, an App Components app should:
+When handling requests from Asana, an app components app should:

  - Add [cross-origin resource sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers to responses.
 In order to update the Asana user interface (e.g., populating a Widget with external data), requests are made from the client to your app server.
 As such, enabling and configuring CORS is required.
 Feel free to use your browser's developer tools to debug during development.
  - Reject requests with missing or incorrect signatures.
-See [Message Integrity](/docs/message-integrity) for more details.
+See [message integrity](/docs/message-integrity) for more details.
  - Reject requests with an `expires_at` time in the past.
     - **Note**: Make sure to use the correct units for this. `expires_at` is in milliseconds.
 If you compare the expiration time to a timestamp in seconds, it will always look like the request expires thousands of years in the future.